NEZNAMY/TAB/.github/wiki/frequently_asked_questions.md

 ## #19 - How can I show amount of online players on the entire network?
 If you have TAB installed on the proxy, use `%online%` placeholder.
 If you have TAB installed on the backend servers, use `%bungee_total%` from [PlaceholderAPI](https://github.com/NEZNAMY/TAB/wiki/Quick-PlaceholderAPI-startup-guide).
 This placeholder has an internal cooldown, which can be configured in `plugins/PlaceholderAPI/config.yml` under `expansions` -> `bungee` -> `check_interval`, default value is 30 (seconds).

+## #20 - Why is LuckPerms prefix/suffix not updating on a network?
+In order for LuckPerms instances to pick up the changes to player data in real time, it needs to communicate the changes between proxy ↔ backend.
+If you notice changes not taking effect in TAB, try running `/lpb user <player> info` (or `/lpv` on velocity).
+If running the command updates it in TAB, that's the problem - LuckPerms instances not communicating in real time.

+This is controlled by a LuckPerms setting called [messaging-service](https://luckperms.net/wiki/Syncing-data-between-servers#messaging-services).
+Set it to `pluginmsg` to make changes update immediately.
+Additionally, make sure `auto-push-updates` is still `true` (it is by default already).